Fyffes Expands Gender Equality Programme with New Digital Application

 1. What are the challenges faced to achieve these goals?

-1. How many people will be involved in these trainings?
+1. How many people will be involved in this training?

-1. What are the keys to the success of this program?
+1. What are the keys to the success of this programme?

-The success of this program relies on the positive engagement of the on-site teams.
-If each site embraces the program and takes ownership of it, it will serve as a foundation to building a better workplace for all.
-Our human resources team and the gender management committee will be responsible for implementing the program on site and ensuring its success.
+The success of this programme relies on the positive engagement of the on-site teams.
+If each site embraces the programme and takes ownership of it, it will serve as a foundation to building a better workplace for all.
+Our human resources team and the gender management committee will be responsible for implementing the programme on site and ensuring its success.

 1. How do you measure the results?

-We will conduct a survey at the beginning and at the end of the program on each site.
-The first survey will give us an understanding of the initial level of knowledge on the program content, attitudes, and challenges.
-After the program completion, we will conduct a second survey with the same questions and compare the answers to those in the initial survey.
-Furthermore, we have developed a set of key performance metrics which we will track throughout the program, giving us information on participants’ engagement and success.
+We will conduct a survey at the beginning and at the end of the programme on each site.
+The first survey will give us an understanding of the initial level of knowledge on the programme content, attitudes, and challenges.
+After the programme completion, we will conduct a second survey with the same questions and compare the answers to those in the initial survey.
+Furthermore, we have developed a set of key performance metrics which we will track throughout the programme, giving us information on participants’ engagement and success.
 Lastly, as mentioned before, we hope to identify projects and focus areas for community support and engagement as a result of the improved communication and engagement of our workers, and address these topics through targeted projects and innovations on the site and in the community.

 It will be continuous, but the target will end in 2025 for our own people and 2030 for suppliers.